sfo/sfo.github.io/_posts/2024-09-05-editor-environment-variable.md

 ---
-layout: post
 title: Set default editor system-wide
+categories:
+  - Blog
+tags:
+  - linux
+  - editor
-categories: linux, editor, configuration
+  - configuration
 ---

 Set vim as default editor for everything and everyone (instead of setting EDITOR, SYSTEMD_EDITOR, etc. separately for users and make sure to preserve them when using sudo):